One of the most popular songs heard during the Christmas season began

 When did it start to become popular as a Christmas song?

-That happened first with the spread of phonograph records and later on radio, which allowed the song to be heard by a nationwide audience.
+That happened first with the spread of phonograph records and later on

 The following list of recordings comes from an entry at Wikipedia: